Skip to content

 Terminal window

-Npm specs are registry-only (package name + optional version/tag).
-Git/URL/file specs are rejected.
+Npm specs are registry-only (package name + optional exact version or dist-tag).
+Git/URL/file specs and semver ranges are rejected.

 Example package.json: